Table of Contents

 Varuna tree (Three-leaved caper) is a medicinal tree found throughout India.
 It grows abundantly in Kerala, Madhya Pradesh, Bengal, Assam and also distributed in sub Himalayan tracts.
 The bark and leaves of the tree are mainly used for medicinal purpose.
 In Ayurveda Varun bark is recommended for blood purification, urinary-bladder problems, erysipelas, lymphadenopathy, BPH (Enlarged Prostate) and calculi.

 It is one of the best effective medicinal herb useful in treating urinary disorders (urolithiasis, prostatic hypertrophy, neurogenic bladder, urinary infections) and stones.
 For expelling gravels from the body, Crataeva bark along with other diuretic herbs is given.
 Varunadi kwath / Varanadi Kashayam, a polyherbal classical Ayurvedic medicine is available in market, in which chief ingredient is bark of Varuna.
 This medicine is effective in the treatment of the kidney and urinary stones.

 Experimental studies show Crataeva effectively prevents the deposition of stone material in the urinary bladder of rats.
 It dissolves phosphate type of calculi.
 The bark contains pharmacologically active triterpenoid Lupeol (also known as Fagarsterol).
 The experiments show, lupeol not only prevents the formation of the bladder stone, but also reduced the size of the preformed stones in the kidneys of rats.

 Varun bark has appetizer, diuretic and litholytic activities.
 The tree is also used in the treatment of alopecia, low appetite, prostrate enlargement, constipation, painful urination, and UTI.

 Crataeva nurvala is a wild or cultivated tree often found along streams.
 It is also found in dry, deep boulder formation in Sub-Himalayan tracts.
 Crataeva tree is up to 10 meter high.
 Its grey white, smooth, longitudinally wrinkled bark is 2-3 mm thick.
 Leaves are trifoliate, alternate and extipulate.
 Flowers are bisexual and creamy white.

 The botanical name of Varuna is Crateva nurvala.
 It belongs to genus Crataeva and family Capparidaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae